 Next week is the last week of one of the members in my team.
-She will move (internally) to a bigger job in the UK.
+She will move (internally) to a bigger job.
 We have worked nearly six years together, and I will certainly miss her!
 For years basically the corporate HR team was the two of us, with a lot of support of the HR teams in the regions and our long-term partners outside the company.
 Luckily we were able to add two other HR professionals to the team, which I now consider a world-class HR team.
-What are, in my view, crucial elements for a top international HR team (in no particular order)?
+What are, in my view, crucial elements for Top HR Teams (in no particular order)?

 Trust is the basis.
 The team members should trust each other.
 It helps if they like each other as well.